9ixe/Odeon/README.md

 <summary>🔀 <strong>What is the difference between Odeon and Screenbox?</strong></summary>
 <br>

-Odeon is a fork of Screenbox that replaces LibVLC with libmpv for the playback engine, removes all telemetry, adds forced subtitle typography and an ASS/SSA override pipeline, includes an optional Netflix-inspired theme, redesigns Play Next with drag-and-drop reordering, and strips unnecessary features like casting.
+Odeon is a fork of Screenbox that replaces LibVLC with libmpv for the playback engine, removes all telemetry, adds forced subtitle typography and an ASS/SSA override pipeline, includes a Netflix-inspired theme, redesigns Play Next with drag-and-drop reordering, and strips unnecessary features like casting.

 </details>